 Best Practice on Rule Operators

-USM Anywhere supports a wide range of operators in creating orchestration rules.
+USM Anywhere supports a wide range of operators when creating orchestration rules.
 Some operators require more resources to process than others; therefore, AT&T Cybersecurity also provides some guidelines on choosing the best operators for your rules:

-Always use case sensitive where available.
+Always use case sensitive comparators where available.

 Equals, Not Equals, Contains, Assign or Equals, In, Match, In List, and Not In List offer both case-sensitive and case-insensitive comparisons.